Skilledgamer101/uts-sd-kiosk/README.md

   Successfully applied Assigned Access Configuration.
   ```

-> Note: For the next step, you will have to change the "Arguments" tag (at the very bottom) in the `Clear Everything.xml` to point to the path of the `clear_everything.ps1` file in this repo.
+> Note: For the next step, you will have to change the "Arguments" tag (at the very bottom) in the `Clear Everything.xml` file to point to the path of the `clear_everything.ps1` file in this repo.

 6. Set the `clear_everything.ps1` file to run in the background:
   * PowerShell